-If you notice that your child’s DryNites® are dry for a few mornings in a row, try without.
-If your child has an accident in bed, go back to DryNites® and try again later on.
-Remember, about 1 in 10 children are not yet dry at night at the age of 8 years so is still quite common.
+If you notice their pants are dry for a few mornings in a row, try without.
+If your child has an accident, go back to using night-time protection.
+Remember, wetting at night is common, and your child will become dry over time.